ASR: Attention-alike Structural Re-parameterization: Introdcution of implementation details

 \subsection{Application details}

 In this section, we provide detailed information on how we apply ASR to different architectures during the training phase.
 We focus on ResNet and ResNet-ACNet, VGG and RepVGG, ShuffleNetV2, MobileNet, and ViT.
 For each architecture, we specify the location of ASR within the block and provide a visualization to facilitate understanding.
+Normally, the placement of ASR is typically situated post the individual layers within the model architecture.
+Specifically, it is conventionally positioned subsequent to batch normalization and prior to the integration of residual connections and ReLU.
+In essence, ASR plays the role of calibration for the outputs of each stratum within the model architecture.

 {\textbf{ResNet and ResNet-ACNet }} are popular convolutional neural network architectures that use basic blocks or bottlenecks.
 In our experiments, we insert ASR after the last batch normalization layer and before the residual addition operation, as shown in Fig.~\ref{fig:resnet}.
+We use Sigmoid as the activation function $\sigma(\cdot)$ of ASR, and we set the initial value of the learnable vector $\psi$ to 0.1.

 {\textbf{VGG and RepVGG }} are two VGG-type convolutional neural network architectures that are widely used in computer vision applications.
 In our experiments, we insert ASR between the batch normalization layer and ReLU activation function, as shown in Fig.~\ref{fig:vgg}.
 This location allows ASR to process the feature maps before they are passed to the next convolutional layer, which helps to reduce the batch noise~\cite{liang2020instance} and distortion caused by the convolution.
+We use Sigmoid as the activation function $\sigma(\cdot)$ of ASR, and we set the initial value of the learnable vector $\psi$ to 0.1.

 {\textbf{ShuffleNetV2 }} is a lightweight convolutional neural network architecture that uses a dual-branch structure for its block.
 In our experiments, we insert ASR between the last batch normalization layer and ReLU activation function in the residual branch, as shown in Fig.~\ref{fig:shufflenetv2}.
+We use Sigmoid as the activation function $\sigma(\cdot)$ of ASR, and we set the initial value of the learnable vector $\psi$ to 0.1.

 {\textbf{MobileNet }} is another lightweight convolutional neural network architecture that uses depthwise and pointwise convolutional layers in each block.
 In our experiments, we insert ASR between BN and ReLU in both layers, as demonstrated in Fig.~\ref{fig:mobilenet}.
 This placement allows ASR to capture the non-linearity of both convolutional layers.
+We use Sigmoid as the activation function $\sigma(\cdot)$ of ASR, and we set the initial value of the learnable vector $\psi$ to 0.1.